sanket-164/File_Manager_PHP_MYSQL/README.md

 Users can search for specific files using keyword like file's extension or filters to quickly locate the desired files within the application.
 This saves time and effort in manually browsing through folders.

 ### Different Filetypes
 Users can easily upload files of different formats it supports wide range of files like pdf, dox, xlsx, zip, mp3 and many more...
-Using the application's interfac they can also download different type of files to their local system with a simple click.
+Using the application's interface they can also download different type of files to their local system with a simple click.

-## Installation
+# Installation
 1. Clone the repository or download the source code.

 2. Create a MySQL database and import the included SQL file to set up the necessary tables and schema.